 DC charging stations can therefore provide higher charging speeds, with capabilities of up to 350 kW, compared to AC charging rates of up to a maximum of 22 kW (with a three-phase electricity supply).

-Home EV chargers are AC, with the most common home EV chargers being rated 7.4 kW.
+Home EV chargers are always AC, with the most common home EV chargers being rated at 7.4 kW.
 Dedicated home chargers come in both untethered and tethered forms, compared to DC, which are only tethered.
-Charging an electric car at home with a 7kW takes approximately 4-8 hours – however, this depends on numerous factors.
+Charging an electric car at home with a 7kW takes approximately 4-8 hours with AC – however, this depends on numerous factors.

 While the answer is technically yes, you can have DC fast chargers installed at home; DC charging at home is not common by any means.

 In fact, DC charging is typically only found at public charging stations and motorway services due to the high cost of the equipment and installation – typically named ‘ultra-rapid’ and ‘rapid’ chargers.
 Not only are DC chargers expensive, but a significant amount of power is required to operate them.